 The next day took another flight to reach Lukla.
 It is the starting point of the Trek.
 You must take Flight or Chopper to reach here otherwise it will take around 3 days to arrive here by road or trek.

-Ultimate Guide to EBC Trek
+Complete Guide to EBC Trek

 Mount Everest Base Camp Trek will Surprise you and Make you excited throughout the whole journey.
 You will encounter several places when you will start the journey to Everest Base Camp.